 On The Use of the Term Space (i.e., spatium) in Vitruvius: An Overview

 1) Space as a simple denotative distance, or extension, was used 5 times in the following occasions: 6.3.5; 10.9.1; 10.9.4; 10.9.7; 10.15.6.
-By way of the proposition ‘simple denotative distance, or extension’ I mean using the term spatium-as-space to denote a precise one-dimensional extension, or a linear extension, as when in the Latin text the author says: ‘habentes inter se palmipedalia spatia’ that is, according to the English translation by M. H. Morgan ‘…[cables were bound] a foot and a quarter apart’ (10.15.6).
+By way of the proposition ‘simple denotative distance, or extension’ I mean using the term spatium-as-space to denote a precise one-dimensional extension, or a linear extension, as when in the Latin text where the author says: ‘habentes inter se palmipedalia spatia’ that is, according to the English translation by M. H. Morgan ‘…[cables were bound] a foot and a quarter apart’ (10.15.6).
 Or again, when the Latin author says: ‘spatia pedum milia quinque’, that is ‘a distance of five thousand feet’ according to the English translator (10.9.4).
 In both cases, those ‘spatia’ — that is, those ‘spaces’ — denote a precise distance: in the above-quoted examples those distances were measured by means of feet and palms.

 1.2) Space as a simple figurative distance or extension was used 29 times in the following occasions: 1.5.7; 2.1.42; 3.3.2; 3.3.6; 3.3.11; 3.5.9; 4.3.6; 4.4.3; 5.1.5; 5.5.1; 6.3.42; 6.7.12; 6.7.13; 6.8.2; 6.8.41; 6.8.6; 6.8.7; 7.3.1; 7.5.2; 8.3.2; 8.6.5; 10.3.9; 10.6.11; 10.6.12; 10.6.21; 10.6.22; 10.6.4; 10.10.2; 10.12.1.
 With the proposition ‘simple figurative distance, or extension’ I mean using the term space — i.e., the Latin ‘spatium’ or any of its declensions — to suggest the idea of a generic (one-) dimensional distance, or extension, as when Vitruvius says: ‘Item interiore parte substructionis fundamentum distans ab exteriore introrsus amplo spatio’ that is ‘then within this substructure, lay a second foundation, far enough inside the first’ (1.5.7); or when the author says: ‘planis dextra, ac sinistra in terra positis, spatio inter eas relicto quanto arborum longitudines patiuntur’ that is — in the English translation by M.H.
 Morgan — ‘they lay down entire trees flat on the ground to the right and the left, leaving between them a space to suit the length of the trees’ (2.1.41).